 It’s true that you don’t need a degree to become a firefighter.
 A high school diploma and a good dose of bravery can serve you just fine.
 But remember that hundreds, maybe even thousands, of other applicants have those qualifications, too.
 A fire science degree is worth it to help you stand out from the crowd.

 Interested in learning more before you make your final decision?
-Check out Rasmussen College’s fire science degree.
+Learn about the unique features of the Rasmussen College Justice Studies Program!

 *Source: Burning Glass (An analysis of 1,957 online job postings between Aug.
 1, 2012 and Aug.
 3, 2013)